Bone-In Pork Shoulder

 Product description

-A joint like this is always likely to yield some leftovers and these are surely crying out for the sandwich treatment.
-Crisped up and then in a soft bun with a shaved fennel slaw and perhaps a little chilli sauce.
-Or maybe with wild rocket and a spoonful of salsa verde, inside a slab of focaccia."
+This joint is almost guaranteed to produce leftovers, which are surely crying out for the sandwich treatment.
+Crisped up and packed into a soft bun with shaved fennel slaw and maybe a touch of chilli sauce.
+Or try wild rocket and a spoonful of salsa verde inside a slab of focaccia.”

 Ingredients